Last Updated August 11th, 2022 at 09:01 am by Lisa

-Make Limoncello (also called Lemoncello) an icy cold lemon liqueur popular in Italy.
-You can serve this drink as an after-dinner apéritif, drizzle on good ice cream for dessert, sprinkle on fresh fruit, or use it to make a lemon cream sauce to go on lobster ravioli.
+Make your own Limoncello, (aka lemoncello) an icy cold lemon liqueur popular in Italy.
+You can serve this as an after-dinner apéritif drink, drizzle on good ice cream for dessert, sprinkle on fresh fruit, a refreshing limoncello spritz, or make a lemon cream sauce to go on lobster ravioli!

 Enjoy this lemony sipper year-round, it is great on hot summer nights or after rich holiday feasts.
 This limoncello recipe is an easy homemade gift for food lovers...